Skip to main content

 The Vascular/Thoracic rotation is based at Einstein Philadelphia.
 Because we have no fellows in vascular surgery, all of these cases are staffed by our surgical residents.
 Our vascular surgeons operate both in the operating room and a state-of-the-art endovascular suite.
 The service provides a rich case-load of open and endovascular cases.
 We also have an SVS-certified vascular laboratory for arterial and venous ultrasound studies.
 We have a busy wound-care center that provides a large number of referrals.
 We have three thoracic surgeons who are skilled in general, minimally-invasive, and oncologic thoracic surgery.

 The Transplant rotation is based at Einstein Philadelphia.
 3 full-time transplant surgeons perform liver transplants, kidney transplants, and organ procurements.
-This rotation is staffed by a 1st and 2nd year resident, in addition to one transplant fellow (the only fellow in the department of Surgery).
+This rotation is staffed by a 2nd year resident, in addition to one transplant fellow (the only fellow in the department of Surgery).

 Our 4th year residents are allowed a month-long elective in the field and institution of their choice.

-It is expected that all residents will participate in meaningful research.
+It is expected that most residents will participate in meaningful research.
 We have multiple avenues for research including robust Trauma, Thoracic, Transplant, and Breast databases.
 Occasionally, residents are permitted to take years off to pursue extramural research—this requires significant planning in advance.

 A General Surgery resident shares her experience and explains how her expectations have been met through her first two years within Einstein Medical Center's Department of Surgery Residency.